THE ONLY RESOURCE YOU’LL NEED FOR FIGURING OUT HOW TO WRITE WEDDING VOWS

 What about reading your vows straight off of your phone?

 After you’ve written your vows, you’ll want to be able to bring them with you to the ceremony in an easy way.
-We suggest working with a professional for this.
+I suggest working with a professional on this.
 They will be able to guide you and give you ideas for what fits your situation the best.
-We love the idea of getting a personalized vow booklet made with blank pages, so you can write your vows in the booklet yourself.
+I love the idea of getting a personalized vow booklet made with blank pages, so you can write your vows in the booklet yourself.
 There are a ton of ways to do this!
 Below is a list of professionals who specialize in creating keepsakes for wedding vows.

 TEMPLATE FOR WRITING YOUR WEDDING VOWS